Harajuku Architecture: 10 Great Buildings

 Designed by Norihiko Dan

 This might be my favorite piece of Harajuku architecture.
-It’s all concrete and grey.
-That is what makes it stand out in the area.
-For me, it’s a little reminiscent of a Lord of the Rings tower.
-It’s stunning and stylish.
+Concrete and grey are the themes.
+It stands out.
+Is it reminiscent of a Lord of the Rings tower?
+It’s Boss, brutal, stunning and stylish.

 Prada Tokyo Aoyama